stanford-crfm/levanter/docs/Blog-Post.md

 Despite the wide array of existing frameworks, when we started, we found that none of them fully addressed our needs.
 At CRFM, we focused on three fundamental goals:

-* **Legibility**: We prioritize writing code that is easy to read, understand, and compose, while not sacrificing (much) efficiency.
+* **Legibility**: We prioritize writing code that is easy to read, understand, and compose.
 * **Reproducibility**: We emphasize **bitwise determinism**, the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
-* **Scalability**: We aimed to fully utilize the hardware we had available, including TPUs and NVIDIA GPUs.
+* **Scalability**: We want to fully utilize the compute we had available, including TPUs and NVIDIA GPUs.

 We chose [JAX](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
 JAX also works well on TPUs, while we found that PyTorch support was still uneven.
 JAX is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how": details of partitioning and communication can be left to the XLA compiler.
-Finally, JAX makes reproducibility easy, since it uses bitwise deterministic PRNGs by default, with careful control over the PRNG state.
+Finally, JAX makes reproducibility easy, since it uses bitwise deterministic PRNGs by default along with careful control over the PRNG state.

 However, JAX is a low-level framework, and we found that, by itself, it did not provide the legibility that we wanted.
 We therefore created two new libraries: **Haliax** and **Levanter**.
 Haliax is a